telesznicole/telesznicole/README.md

 My name is Nicole Telesz.
 I graduated from the University of Florida with a B.S. in Computer Science through the College of Engineering and a minor in the Digital Arts and Sciences though the College of the Arts.
 I currently attend the Savannah College of Art and Design, persuing an M.A. in Interactive Design.
 - I’m interested in humanized digital experiences, intuitive mobile and web applications, and beautiful, cohesive design.
 - During my time at UF, I started a univeristy-approved User Experience Design club, participated in intramural soccer, and was part of the Honors Program.
-- My work can be seen on (my personal website)[https://www.nicoletelesz.com/].
+- My work can be seen on [my personal website](https://www.nicoletelesz.com/).

 My current GitHub stats are: